why Change Healthcare Inc. [CHNG] is a Good Choice for Investors After New Price Target of $27.31

-Change Healthcare Inc. [NASDAQ: CHNG] plunged by -$0.05 during the normal trading session on Monday and reaching a high of $27.33 during the day while it closed the day at $27.27.
+Change Healthcare Inc. [NASDAQ: CHNG] gained 0.26% on the last trading session, reaching $27.49 price per share at the time.
 The company report on September 20, 2022 that District Court Denies Request to Enjoin Acquisition of Change Healthcare Inc. by UnitedHealth Group Incorporated: Change Healthcare Inc: Announces Special Cash Dividend.

 Sponsored